Alternative Cars: T cars

-During the model's life the grill was modified from the Mark 1 to a fiberglass replica of the TF, then ABS plastic, steel, and eventually brass.
-Chrome plating the grill was only successful on the later two.
+During the model's life the grille was modified from the Mark 1 to a fiberglass replica of the TF, then ABS plastic, steel, and eventually brass.
+Chrome plating the grille was only successful on the later two.
 All the Mark 1 to 4 T cars had a Triumph Herald chassis with either Triumph Herald motor, or Nissan A series 1200, 1400, or 1500 cc motors with a 4- or 5-speed gearbox.